Lichtenfels, Hesse: Goddelsheim

-Goddelsheim with its roughly 1,450 inhabitants is the biggest of Lichtenfels's constituent communities.
+Goddelsheim with its roughly 1,450 inhabitants is the biggest of Lichtenfels's constituent municipalities.
 The village lies 70 km southwest of Kassel.
 It is about 25 km east to the Edersee (dam) by road.
 The district seat of Korbach is roughly 10 km away.
 In 1988, Goddelsheim celebrated the village's 1100th anniversary of documentary mention.
 From one of King Arnulf's documents from 888 comes the first mention of Goddelsheim, but presumably, its history goes much further back.
 Witness to this is the discovery of some forgotten graves in the area that date back much earlier than the 9th century.

 Things have not always been as peaceful in Goddelsheim as they are today.
 For instance, in 1548 and 1627, the Electors of Cologne tried to introduce the Catholic faith into the Evangelical village by force.
 Thanks to the resistance of the Schaaken Monastery, which held the patronage rights to Goddelsheim, the Electors' plans fell through.

 Of the formerly three noble estates in the village, the last was divided up in 1904.
 Nevertheless, agriculture still plays a rôle.
 Furthermore, there are shops, handicraft businesses, a bank and a savings bank.
 Many people who live in Goddelsheim do not actually work there, but commute to jobs in Korbach or Frankenberg.
 Eleven clubs offer a variety of leisure activities.
-Goddelsheim is not only the biggest constituent community but also the seat of the town's administration.
+Goddelsheim is not only the biggest constituent municipality but also the seat of the town's administration.
 It has a church kindergarten, a primary school and Lichtenfels's central school (Mittelpunktschule).

 Immighausen

-The place that is now Lichtenfels's constituent community of Immighausen first came to history's attention about 850 when Countess Ida transferred her goods near Ymminchusen to Corvey Abbey.
+The place that is now Lichtenfels's constituent municipality of Immighausen first came to history's attention about 850 when Countess Ida transferred her goods near Ymminchusen to Corvey Abbey.
 There are documents beginning in 1028.
 Over the ages the place has had many names, with its original name being recorded as Yraminchusen, followed by a succession of other forms: Ymmichusen (about 1190), Immyngchusen (about 1200), Ymenchusen (1336), Imminchusen (about 1350), Immickhusen (1422), Imminckhausen (1537) and Immeckusen (1541).
 History records that in 1028 a farm at Imminghusen was transferred by the Abbot of Corvey, at Emperor Conrad's behest, to the dowager Alvered's son.
 In 1189 the place was a Corvey fief under the Counts of Waldeck.
 The church at Immighausen was first mentioned in 1223 as being a chapel among the Schaaken Monastery's estates.
 The church has a square tower and a single nave.
 Immighausen is shaped by agriculture, but there is industry.
 The oldest club is the 110-year-old men's singing club "Liedertafel".
 Furthermore, there are the women's choir, the Landfrauen, the sport club with its subgroup the "Klostermönche" ("Monastery Monks") and the fire brigade.
 The Lichtenfels regional group of the Waldeck History Club (Waldeckischer Geschichtsverein) also has its seat in Immighausen.
 In the village live 402 people.